vldmrmrv/ES-studies-sample/README.md

 ![Heat year](https://github.com/vldmrmrv/ES-studies-sample-DataScience/blob/main/000_seasonality_all/00a_heatmap_p_Open%20to%20Close%20_%20UPDOWN%20(RTH%20range).png)

 * Closer look on individual months will help with timeing entries and exists.
-For example: second half of October is usually good time to initiate long term LONG possition in SPX/ES/SPDR with a potential of holding till the end of the calendar year and catching historically strongest period of the year.
+For example: second half of October is usually good time to initiate long term long possition in SPX/ES/SPDR with a potential of holding till the end of the calendar year and catching historically strongest period of the year.

 ![SPX October](https://github.com/vldmrmrv/ES-studies-sample-DataScience/blob/main/000_seasonality_all/10_October.png)